 More recently, Jason struggled with a short-lived bout with caffeine addiction, but managed to kick the habit after a soul-baring conversation with Lizzie Stoner.
 Since then, he's been seen occasionally partaking of a much more benign substance, marijuana.

-Shortly after Jillian (Jailbait) started at the Multiplex 10, she started gravitating towards Jason and eventually more or less told him that she had a crush on him, but Jason rebuffed her sort-of-advances because she was still only seventeen and his subordinate — but no sooner did she turn 18 and quit working at the theater in order to leave for school than she found her way onto his couch for a (PG-13) make-out session.
+Shortly after Jillian (Jailbait) started at the Multiplex 10, she started gravitating towards Jason and eventually more or less told him that she had a crush on him, but Jason rebuffed her sort-of-advances because she was still only seventeen and his subordinate — but as soon as she turned 18 and quit working at the theater in order to leave for school, she found her way onto his couch for a (PG-13) make-out session.
 After starting film school in California, though, Jillian found a steady boyfriend, and the two made an easy transition into a more platonic relationship.

-In the last year or so, Jason begrudgingly helped Kurt develop his screenplay for a zombie movie that they are now filming.
+In the last year or so, Jason begrudgingly helped Kurt develop his screenplay for a zombie movie.
 After Angie quit the production, Jason took the opportunity to replace her with Becky and do a major rewrite (largely of the last half of the film).
 The resulting film drew a mixed reaction from its audience, but the Multiplex gang (and even Norma!) seemed to enjoy it.

 Upon seeing the completed film, Norma seemed to be convinced that Jason's handling of its production hinted at some newfound maturity and promoted him to shift manager — perhaps with a bit of lobbying from her daughter Monica, with whom Jason has become friends.

 Jason had remained single for a long time, though he did try his hand at internet dating with little luck, but when a thinly veiled line in the zombie movie about his never-totally-forgotten love for Becky made her realize Jason’s real feelings for her, she took action, and they've been together since.